discordjs/guide/guide/voice/seeking.md

 // Require necessary package
 const prism = require('prism-media');

-// stream -> should be audio stream
-// seek -> should be int that within duration of the stream function createFFmpegStream(stream, seek) {
+function createFFmpegStream(stream, seek) {
  let seekPosition = '0';
  if (seek) seekPosition = String(seek);